gabrielfalcao/dead-parrot/README.rst

 =================

 In tribute to one of my favorites Monty Python's sketch.
-In the sketch a customer try to chenge his parrot, that have been bought dead, and then he argue with the seller.
+In the sketch a customer try to exchange his parrot, that have been bought dead, and then he argue with the seller.

 Dead Parrot means to become a library to reach both server and client